pspiagicw/blog/content/posts/microservices-and-editors.md

 This meant all the editors had to build a LSP client which was embedded into the editor.
 Other than that they did not require any effort to support intellisense features.

-That responsibility was transferred to the people developing the Language Servers.
+That responsibility was transferred to the people developing the language or people maintaining the language.

 {{<figure src="https://miro.medium.com/max/1838/1*NWvQepJvLQJLZLkLbNnEzA.png" position="center" style="border-style: solid; border-width: 30px; border-color: #ffb86c; border-radius: 5px;">}}
 <!-- ![LSP](https://miro.medium.com/max/1838/1*NWvQepJvLQJLZLkLbNnEzA.png) -->